How to Order Furniture

 In March 2011 quotes for moving and related services were solicited.
 A list of pre-screened moving companies was created, with firm prices and pre-approved qualifications, for CCSF use.
 By using the vendors below, NO BIDDING is required.

 Contract: a period of 1 fiscal year (to June 30, 2012), with 2 one-year options to renew contract.
-Contact Kathy in Purchasing for a price list, and more information.
+Contact Kathy or Eric for more information.

 To use these vendors: Initiate a requisition for a purchase order or term purchase agreement.
 Site Bid #071 in upper right corner of form.